szocske19/lecture-notes-wiki/mdsd/2016/2016_xtext.md

 	Right click on project -> Configuration -> Add Xtext nature

-1. Now, you have a working language, with auto completion.
+1. Now, you can try out the language.
+Notice that you can use auto completion and quick fixes as well.

 Check out the generated AST
 ---------------------------